27 Dec What is an Amniocentesis? Reasons for & Risks

 - Transmission of infections such as HIV/AIDS from mother to child.
-Remember, during pregnancy the baby remains in a sac that contains the amniotic fluid.
+Remember, during pregnancy, the baby remains in a sac that contains the amniotic fluid.
 This barrier also serves to protect the baby from infections in the mother’s bloodstream.
 Puncturing a hole into this sac would allow for the mother’s cells to enter and infect the child.
 Moreover, the mother’s body usually replaces the sample extracted with its own fluid.

-It is always important for couples to weigh the risks and the mother health before deciding to proceed with this procedure.
+It is always important for couples to weigh the risks and mother health before deciding to proceed with this procedure.

 When is it safe to have an Amniocentesis?

 As this is a medical procedure, there will always be some risk associated with it.
-However, there are certain situations and periods during pregnancy that pose greater risk to the fetus.
+However, there are certain situations and periods during pregnancy that pose a greater risk to the fetus.
 For instance, the position of the baby’s placenta, and mother’s anatomy may make this procedure riskier in some cases.
-Usually the risk of complication is very low and the risk of miscarriage for second trimester procedures ranges anywhere from 0.1-0.3% depending on the location where the procedure is performed.
+Usually the risk of complication is very low and the risk of miscarriage for second-trimester procedures ranges anywhere from 0.1-0.3% depending on the location where the procedure is performed.
 That is, if this procedure is performed at a facility that does this on a regular basis, you chances of complication goes down to 0.1%.
 The stage of pregnancy is also very important as those performed before the 15th week come with a greater chance of complications and may lead to a miscarriage.